WebdeveloperIsaac/vasavi-medicals/README.md

 # PharmacyManagementSystem
 Pharmacy Dispensing Management System || Python Django

+This is a simple Pharmacy's Dispensing Management System programmed using Python Django.
+The system has 5 types of users are the Administrator, Pharmacist, Doctor, and Receptionist(pharmacyClerk) and Patient.
+The Administrator User can manage all the features of the system and he/she is the only user who can create a new system user.
+The Pharmacist Users have access to managing the stock of the medicinal drugs and they are the ones who are in charge of dispensing the drugs.
+The Doctor Users can create Prescriptions for the patients.
+The Receptionist Users are in charge of managing the list of admissions/patients.This project has user-friendly functionalities.The Patient Can view his/her medications , can also send a feedback messege to the pharmacist incase something occur.

 - Step 1: pip install -r requirements.txt
 - Step 2:python manage.py migrate
 - Step 3:python manage.py runserver